bolt/core/README.md

 automatic fixing:

  - `make cscheck`: Run ECS and PHPStan
- - `make cscheck`: Run ECS, perform automatic fixes and run PHPStan
+ - `make csfix`: Run ECS, perform automatic fixes and run PHPStan

 On windows, you can run the commands separately: